Te Rūnanga o Kaikōura Representative

 Tā Mark Solomon is committed to the betterment of his Iwi, the kotahitanga of all Māori, and the wider wellbeing of all peoples.
 He is a strong advocate for the Māori economy and was instrumental in setting up the Iwi Chairs Forum in 2005.

-He is the elected Kaiwhakahaere of Te Rūnanga o Ngāi Tahu, a position he has held since 1998; and he has represented his local Papatipu Rūnanga, Te Rūnanga o Kaikōura since 1995 and is the current chair.
+He is the elected Kaiwhakahaere of Te Rūnanga o Ngāi Tahu, a position he has held since 1998; and he has represented his local Papatipu Rūnanga, Te Rūnanga o Kaikōura since 1995.

 He was recognised in the 2013 Queen’s New Year Honours with a Knight Companion of the New Zealand Order of Merit for services to Māori and Business.
 In late 2012 he was named Visionary Leader of 2012 in the Deloitte and New Zealand Management magazine National Business Awards.